 Jones, at this stage, insists in reaffirming what he saw. ‘’It is the third time I go to Ukraine”, he says, “I know well the language and the History.
 I have seen with my own eyes what is happening, I have slept hosted by famers who are going to die, starving.
 The vicious censorship to which all of us is submitted as journalists, prevents us from telling the truth.
 The press is forced to use terms that underestimate the importance of the Ukrainian famine.
 You’re allowed to speak about malnutrition, the scarcity of food, but nothing more”.

-An intellectual who believes in Jones’ words is George Orwell, who admitted that the “Animal Farm” was inspired by his terrible revelations.
+An intellectual who may believes in Jones’ words is George Orwell, who also describe the famine events in his “Animal Farm”.
 In 1937, too late, even the foreign press representative in Moscow, Eugine Lyons, affirms that all the allegations against Gareth Jones have been a great mistake.

 After being expelled from the Soviet Union, Jones travels to East Asia.
 He visits China, Japan and Mongolia.
 He wants to report the Japanese invasion of Manchuria but is unfortunately kidnapped by some Mongol criminals.
 Jones is executed in mysterious circumstances on 22 August 1935; the next day he would have been 30 years old.
 It is suspected that his murder was planned by the NKVD, as a revenge for the embarrassment he caused to the Soviet regime.

 Gareth Jones’ memoirs, as the only independent witness of Holodomor atrocities, were found in his sister’s house.
 The writings were never officially recognized by the Soviet Union.
 His diary, discovered by his grandchild, was published with the title "Tell Them We Are Starving: The 1933 Diaries of Gareth Jones", curated by Lubomyr Y. Liciuk, Kingston, Kashtan Press, 2015.